Untitled, The Black Act

 The Estate of Oskar Schlemmer has not approved or licensed Untitled, The Black Act.

 (Untitled) The Black Act is co-commissioned with Performa and Performance Space New York and co-produced with The Josie Club – Mickalene Thomas, Racquel Chevremont, Jet Toomer and Nina Chanel Abney.
-Additional support provided by the Performa Commissioning Fund and Victoria Rogers.
+Additional support provided by Abigail Pucker, Victoria Rogers, Jane Wesman and the Performa Commissioning Fund.
 This project is supported in part by a grant from the Jerome Foundation.
+Special thanks to Swarovski.

 Assistant Movement Director and Creative Producer, Taína Larot.
 Featuring Daniella Agosto, Selena Ettienne, Khristina Cayetano, Terry Lovette, and Taína Larot.